Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Introduction

 We show that each equilibrium of the game induces a certain subset of price-quality pairs; each pair consists of a price, and the expected quality of sellers selling at that price.
 The platform's goal is to choose a menu that maximizes the platform's revenue.
 Finding the set of equilibrium menus that the platform can choose from depends on the equilibrium outcomes of the game.
 Hence, this set is determined by the specific two-sided market model being studied and can be challenging to characterize.
 For our first model (in which the platform sets prices), we show that for every information structure there exists a strictly convex optimization problem whose unique solution yields the unique menu of induced price-quality pairs.
 For the second model, Bertrand competition between the sellers pins down the equilibrium prices, so we are able to explicitly provide the menu that each information structure induces.
-In each setting, we then leverage the analysis of the constrained price discrimination problem to characterize the platform’s optimal information disclosure, and in particular to find conditions under which the policy of banning low quality sellers, and not distinguishing between the remaining high quality sellers, is optimal.
+In each setting, we then leverage the analysis of the constrained price discrimination problem to (1) characterize the platform’s optimal information disclosure, and in particular to find conditions under which the policy of banning low quality sellers, and not distinguishing between the remaining high quality sellers, is optimal; and (2) to provide local improvement results.

 The rest of the paper is organized as follows.
 Section \ref{Sec: Related lit} discusses related literature.
 In Section \ref{Sec: toy} we describe a simple example that captures the main features of our analysis.
 In Section \ref{Sec: price-dis} we study the general constrained price discrimination problem.
 In Section \ref{Sec: INFORMATION} we present the platform's initial information and information structures.
 In Section \ref{Sec: Model 1 quant} we present our first model where the platform chooses prices and the sellers choose quantities.
 In Section \ref{Sec: Two-sided2 prices} we present our second model where the sellers choose prices and quantities are determined in equilibrium.
-In Section \ref{Sec: summary} we provide a summary, followed by an Appendix.
+In Section \ref{Sec: summary} we provide concluding remarks.
+All proofs are provided in the Appendix that follows.